laidrivm/articles/now.md

 # What I’m doing now

-## Working as a Head of Engineering at Mojam
+## Working as a Head of Engineering

 Still hiring [a Vue front-end lead](https://mojam.co/careers/front-end-team-lead/), and [a senior PHP/Laravel back-end engineer](https://mojam.co/careers/senior-php-developer-2/).
 If you speak Russian and meet the criteria, please apply.